 Our goal is to establish an uninterrupted drug treatment process: we are verifying the identity of the hospitalized patient and the correctness of his or her medication increasingly more often using the patient bracelet and the bar code and QR codes on the medicine packages.
 In the correct and safe storage, distribution, manufacture and preparation for use of medicines, we are increasingly utilizing automation and robotics.

 Link: Health Village: Pharmaceutical Hub (Terveyskylä online service; content currently not available in English).

 In HUS, we use medical devices that meet the European quality standards for patient care.
 Our personnel is familiar with the safe use of equipment.
 We monitor incidents related to medical devices in HUS and actively work together with device manufacturers and supervisory authorities to resolve detected errors or deficiencies.

-We measure patient satisfaction with an international Net Promoter Score (NPS).
+We measure customer satisfaction with an international Net Promoter Score (NPS).
 The NPS result can be anything between -100 and +100.
 We measure the NPS by asking the question: "How likely are you to recommend our hospital or unit to your friends or family if they needed similar treatment or examinations?”
-The score is based on feedback from the preceding 12 months.
+The score is based on feedback from the preceding month.

 NPSEmergency Clinic and Psychiatry